 It is important for companies to operate with an awareness of their responsibilities to various stakeholders, including their fiduciary responsibilities as those entrusted with management by shareholders.
-Japan's Corporate Governance Code aims to promote "growth-oriented governance" by ensuring transparency and fairness in companies' critical decision-making process, and by encouraging companies to make prompt and resolute decisions.
-The Code emphasises promoting healthy entrepreneurship to achieve sustainable corporate growth and increased corporate value over the mid- to long-term, rather than placing excessive emphasis on "compliance-oriented governance," which focuses on risk avoidance and control and preventing misconduct.
-It is important to return to the original intent of the Code to advance corporate governance reform that enhances companies' "value creating capacity.".
+The Corporate Governance Code aims to promote "growth-oriented governance" by ensuring transparency and fairness in companies' critical decision-making process, and by encouraging companies to make prompt and resolute decisions.
+The Code aims to promote healthy entrepreneurship to achieve sustainable corporate growth and increased corporate value over the mid- to long-term, rather than placing excessive emphasis on "compliance-oriented governance," which focuses on risk avoidance and control and preventing misconduct.
+It is important to return to the original intent of the Code to advance corporate governance reform that enhances companies' "value creating capacity."

 In March 2023, the Tokyo Stock Exchange (hereafter "TSE") issued a request titled "Request for management conscious of cost of capital and stock prices" to companies listed on the Prime Market and the Standard Market.
-As of April 2025, 92% of companies listed on the Prime Market and 51% of companies listed on the Standard Market disclosed relevant business management plans.
+As of the end of May 2025, 92% of companies listed on the Prime Market and 51% of companies listed on the Standard Market disclosed relevant business management plans.
 This indicates that a growing number of listed companies are striving to enhance corporate value while engaging and communicating with shareholders and investors.
-The request states clearly that "the TSE does not necessarily expect companies rely solely on buybacks, increased dividends or resolve issues with a one-time response.
-Efforts are expected at a fundamental level to achieve profitability that exceeds the cost of capital on a sustained basis and to attain sustainable growth."
-It also states that "management is expected to take the lead in appropriately allocating resources while giving due consideration to the cost of capital and profitability.
-This involves advancing initiatives such as investing in R&D and human capital to create intellectual property and intangible assets, investing in equipment and facilities, and restructuring the business portfolio, all of which contribute sustainable growth."
+The request states clearly that the " TSE is not necessarily expecting companies to use only [buybacks and dividend increases] or resolve issues with a one-off response.
+Efforts are expected on a fundamental level to attain profitability in excess of cost of capital on a sustained basis and to achieve sustainable growth."
+It also states that "the management team is expected to take the lead in appropriately allocating resources sufficient consideration of cost of capital and profitability by pushing forward initiatives such as investment in R&D and human capital that leads the creation of intellectual property and intangible assets that contribute to sustainable growth, investment in equipment and facilities, and business portfolio restructuring."
 However, the cash and deposits held by Japanese companies have been consistently increasing for a long time, and it has been noted that there is potential to improve resource allocation to achieve sustainable growth.

-- Do the experts agree that the TSE and the Financial Services Agency of Japan (hereafter "FSA") should continue supporting companies' efforts to achieve management that is mindful of capital cost and stock prices, and to encourage dialogue between companies and investors? - What are the experts' views on potentially reviewing Japan's Corporate Governance Code to promote the effective oversight of boards and enhance quality disclosure in line with each company's strategies and challenges, to achieve the efficient allocation of available resources by companies?
-The following points should also be considered: - (i) There are various investment opportunities allocating for available resources, including: plants and equipment; R&D; establishing bases in regional core urban areas, startups, and other growth investments, and; investments in human capital and intellectual property.
-It is important for management to seize these diverse opportunities.
+• The TSE will continue supporting companies' efforts to achieve management conscious of cost of capital and stock prices, and to encourage dialogue between companies and investors.

+- The Corporate Governance Code could be reviewed to promote the effective oversight of boards and enhance quality disclosure in line with each company's strategies and challenges, aiming to achieve the efficient allocation of available resources by companies.
+The following points should be considered: - (i) There are various investment opportunities allocating for available resources, including: plant and equipment; R&D; establishing bases in regional core urban areas, startups, and other growth investments, and; investments in human capital and intellectual property.
+It is important for the management to seize these diverse opportunities.

-Regarding investments in intellectual property and other intangible assets, the FSA will continue to collaborate with relevant institutions and share best practices to promote initiatives aligned with Japan's Corporate Governance Code.
+Regarding investments in intellectual property and other intangible assets, the Financial Services Agency (hereafter "FSA") will continue to collaborate with relevant institutions and share good practices to promote initiatives aligned with the Corporate Governance Code.

-In addition, the FSA will require additional disclosure, in annual securities reports (hereafter "ASR"), of human capital management strategies connected to each issuer's business strategy, a policy on employee compensation, and the year-over-year rate of change in average employee compensation.
+- (ii) Consideration should also be given to clarifying the board's accountability in verifying whether each company appropriately assesses its current resource allocation, such as whether it is effectively utilising cash for investments. - In addition, the FSA will require additional disclosure, in annual securities reports (hereafter "ASR"), of human capital management strategies connected to each issuer's business strategy, a policy on employee compensation, and the year-over-year rate of change in average employee compensation.
 The FSA also plans to consolidate the sections detailing employee compensation in the ASR.